ExpatJournal/Marketing-Page-UI-2/README.md

 # Marketing-Page-UI-2

 This website is the landing page that links to a react app for a social media website that is designed specifically for expats.
 The front page describes the app, and has several links to the app.
-It also contatains some example posts so users can see what a typical post on the site looks like.
+It also contains some example posts so users can see what a typical post on the site looks like.

 The "Meet the Team" button in the navigation bar will bring the users to a page showing the developer team that created the product, and a small block of information about each developer.